aws-samples/emr-trino-autoscale/README.md

 # Amazon EMR - Trino Autoscale

 This project provides a custom auto-autoscaling for Amazon EMR on EC2 clusters running with Trino.
-The utility can be installed on external EC2 instances or on the Amazon EMR master of the cluster you want to control.
 The package support out of the box Instance Groups and Instance Fleets clusters with On Demand / SPOT instances.

 ## Features